 There could be multiple reasons for the escalation, added Laurence Broers, an analyst of the conflict and Caucasus Program Director at Conciliation Resources.

-“Were previous days aimed at softening up Armenian defences, pending more concentrated land assault today?”
+“Were previous days aimed at softening up Armenian defenses, pending more concentrated land assault today?”
 Broers tweeted on the evening of October 3.
-“Or has previous fighting not yielded intended results, needing more concentration of forces?
+“Or has the previous fighting not yielded intended results, needing more concentration of forces?
 Impossible to say for now.”

 The response that Armenians promised was not long in coming.